Skip to main content

 This package helps to reduce code used to create composable action streams.
 It mostly is used in combination with state management libs to handle user interaction and backend communication.

-<ng-container *rxLet="observableNumber$; let n"> ... </ng-container>
+<ng-container *rxLet="number$; let n"> ... </ng-container>

 Basic Usageโ€‹

-• The default render strategy is normal.
-This ensures non-blocking rendering but can cause other side-effects.
+• This ensures non-blocking rendering but can cause other side-effects.
 See strategy configuration if you want to change it.

 • Creates templates lazy and manages multiple template instances

-Binding an Observable to a local variable in the templateโ€‹
+Binding a value in the templateโ€‹

 The *rxLet directive makes it easy to work with reactive data streams in the template.
-This can be achieved by using Angular's native 'let' syntax *rxLet="observableNumber$; let n".

-<ng-container *rxLet="observableNumber$; let n">
+<ng-container *rxLet="number; let n">

 <app-number [number]="n"></app-number>